 15. On Science: Only the origin of science is considered.
 The attempt to account for it in terms of fear goes back to the period of The Dawn (1881), in which Nietzsche tried to see how far he could reduce different phenomena to fear and power.
-Zarathustra suggests that courage is crucial-that is, the will to power over fear.
+Zarathustra suggests that courago is crucial

--that is, the will to power over lear.
+-that is, the will to power over fear.